node-organic/node-organic/docs/README.md

 ## [Organelles](./Organel.md)

-In standart naming convesions Organelle is implementation of Controller/Command/Strategy pattern.
+In standart naming conventions Organelle is implementation of Controller/Command/Strategy pattern.

 These are the building blocks of organic application.
 Organelles are simple class implementations having the following form: